arthur-v-kasper/spacex_launches/README.md

 This class has four methods, where each of them is responsible for information ( ```next```, ```past```, ```upcoming```, ```latest``` ), two of these methods use the same endpoint, where it is possible to perform queries to customize the result, for this, was created the method```getParams``` that return a ```hash``` with the necessary filters and data for querying and displaying the results.

-The controller ```LaunchController``` consumes data from ```GlobalSumary``` so that it is then displayed in the view, it has a similar structure, with four methods, the implementation is very simple, since the bureaucratic part is in charge of the service. =)
+The controller ```LaunchController``` consumes data from ```SpacexApi``` so that it is then displayed in the view, it has a similar structure, with four methods, the implementation is very simple, since the bureaucratic part is in charge of the service. =)

 As the application has only one page, all methods have been instantiated in the ```index```, so when the route is accessed, all data is available for display.